Learn About the Airspeed Indicator

 Airspeed Indicator Errors

 An airspeed indicator will be ineffective if there is a blockage of the pitot tube or static port or both.
-A blockage is most commonly the result of insects, water or icing.
+A blockage is most commonly the result of insects, water, or ice.

 If the pitot tube and its drain hole become blocked, the airspeed indicator acts like an altimeter, showing an increase in airspeed when the airplane climbs to a higher altitude and a decrease in airspeed during a descent.